 The stars are Jane’s legs, Trigger, and Bob’s car

 Four years after The Paleface, Bob Hope returns as Junior, the son of Paleface Potter.
 This time Jane Russell is not Calamity Jane but Mike, leader of the gang, dressed all in black, wearing tight pants and a pair of pistols.
 As it were.
 It’s the Joan Crawford look ante diem and she also has her Johnny Guitar, only it’s Roy Rogers, and a gun is hidden in the instrument, the prototype of any number of spaghetti westerns to come.
 La Dietrich in Rancho Notorious came out the same year so women bandidas were rather the thing.
-Barbara Stanwyck in Forty Guns (1957) also probably modeled herself on Mike.
+Barbara Stanwyck in the trashy Forty Guns (1957) also probably modeled herself on Mike.
 And of course Matt Dillon’s old flame was called Mike in those Gunsmoke pictures, as was rancheress Claire Trevor in the 1941 Texas, and Anne Baxter in Yellow Sky in 1948, but that's enough references.

 Bob Hope just models himself on Bob Hope.
 He’s utterly great.
 The movie is a non-stop series of one-liners and visual gags and two laughs a minute, from the titles on.
 There are “8 beautiful girlies (count ‘em)” and 7 songs.
 La Russell is preposterously over the top in sex appeal, Roy is his usual dudish, prim, narrow-eyed self, Paul E Burns is the old pard Ebenezer and Iron Eyes Cody has a bit part as Yellow Cloud, out to get Indian-killer Potter’s son.